garrying/wwworkshop/assignments/intervals.md

 }, 5000, 'It has been 5 seconds!')
 ```

-Note on time in JavaScript: Time in JavaScript is usually measured in milliseconds (ms).
+Note: Time in JavaScript is usually measured in milliseconds (ms).
+For example 2000 ms is equal to 2 seconds.

 ### Requirements

-❑ Use of a timer (Incrementing up or down)
+❑ Use of a timer (Incrementing up or down, current time, duration)
 ❑ A primary element that changes given the timer
 ❑ Site should be viewable by anyone with the URL
-❑ A place that describes what describes to a visitor the intent of the timer
+❑ A place that describes what describes to a visitor the intent of the experience

 ### References and Examples